garyk295/madridapiclab2/index.md

 13. You will see a message saying ‘Successfully published products’ on the top left.

 ### 2.7 Registering an app on the developer portal

+This is the first part of the lab where we are changing our role (or perspective).
+Up until now we have been assuming the role of a developer in the financial institution who has published an API to allow third party providers to make payments on behalf of its customers (users).

+Now we will be assuming the role of a third party developer who is building an application to make payments on behalf of the banks customers.

+The developer portal is a key part of API Connect and is where consumers of APIs go to discover and subscribe to APIs.
+In order to subscribe to an API you must first create an application.

+As a third party developer you will visit the developer portal of the financial institution and register an application.

 1. Go to your developer portal and sign in using your IBM ID.
-It may ask you to create an ‘organization’, you can name this anything you like then click ‘Submit.
+It may ask you to create an ‘organization’, call this 'third party' then click ‘Submit.
 2. Click on ‘Apps’ in the top menu bar
 3. Click on ‘Create new app’
 4. Call the app ‘madridApicOAuthApp’
-5. In the ‘OAuth Redirect URI’ field enter ‘https://example.com/redirect’
+5. In the ‘OAuth Redirect URI’ field enter ‘https://example.com/redirect’ (this specifies where the bank will redirect the user to after oAuth authentication - it's important it matches the redirect URI specified later)
 6. Click ‘Submit’
 7. Click to show the client secret and client id and note these down somewhere (they will be needed later).

       <img src="/madridapiclab2/images/2-7-1.png" width="450">

 ### 2.8 Subscribing your oAuth application to the API

+As a third party developer, in the previous step you registered an application in the developer portal of the financial institution.
+You will now subscribe the application you created to the payments API product.
+This means you can now start to call the payments and payment authorization APIs.

 1. Press the ‘API Products’ button in the menu bar and click on payments

       <img src="/madridapiclab2/images/2-8-1.png" width="450">